 Kansas has very tough drug charges and hands out harsh sentences and punishments to drug offenders.
 If convicted the sentence that someone will receive is determined by a number of variables, including, but not limited to: prior criminal history; location (within 1000 feet of a school increases the potential sentence); and how much of the drug is involved.

-Vincent Rivera specializes in criminal defense for drug charges including
+Vincent Rivera focuses on criminal defense for drug charges including: